Lolly254/printf/README.md

-# ALX printf team project
+This project encapsulates the printf function